USEPA/CRACMM/sphinx/README.md

     * [sphinx-new-tab-link](https://github.com/ftnext/sphinx-new-tab-link/tree/main) is a package that acts as a Sphinx extension.
 It allows all external links within Sphinx docuentation to open in a new tab instead of overwriting the current tab.

     Once these installations are complete, your Python environment should now be set up to run Sphinx correctly on the CRACMM repository!
-To build the HTML for the CRACMM website, continue to the [next section](#process-to-build-html).
+If your fork of the CRACMM repository on Atmos is not up to date with the latest version, continue to the [next section](#repository-setup) before learning how to build HTML.
+If you are ready to build HTML, click [here](#process-to-build-html) to learn how.

     To return to the Table of Contents, click [here](#table-of-contents).

+## Repository Setup
+If you do not have a fully updated fork of the USEPA/CRACMM repository with all the latest changes, and you would like to update one or more of the HTML pages on the CRACMM website, follow the steps below.

+1. In the case that you do not have a personal fork of the repository at all, make a fork on GitHub now.
+Then, clone your fork of the GitHub repository to Atmos using the following commands (these commands assume your fork of CRACMM is called "CRACMM"):
+    ```
+    cd <path of directory for repository storage>
+    git clone https://github.com/<GitHub username>/CRACMM.git
+    cd CRACMM
+    ```
+    You should now be in the root directory of your remote fork of the CRACMM repository.

+2. Next, once you are in your repository on Atmos, you need to make sure that all branches are up to date, not just `main`.
+To do this, enter the following commands:
+    ```
+    git remote add epacracmm_repo git@github.com:USEPA/CRACMM.git
+    git fetch epacracmm_repo
+    git switch main
+    git merge epacracmm_repo/main
+    git switch CRACMMdocs
+    #if there is no branch called "CRACMMdocs" yet, try this:
+    git switch -c CRACMMdocs
+    git merge epacracmm_repo/CRACMMdocs
+    ```
+    Your main and CRACMMdocs branches should now be identical to that of USEPA/CRACMM.

+3. If you would like to add any additional changes to the repository, now is the time to make those changes on Atmos.
+Feel free to make changes to any file on either `main` or `CRACMMdocs`.
+However, for files that are on both branches, DO NOT make changes to the version of the file on `CRACMMdocs`.
+ONLY make changes to these files on `main`, otherwise merge conflicts may arise later.
+If any changes are made to files on the `CRACMMdocs` branch, you may need to update somthing somewhere in this readme file.
+Please make the necessary updates if there are any relavent changes.

+4. If you made any changes to `main`, make sure to `commit` those changes before moving on to the next step by running the commands:
+    ```
+    git add --all
+    git commit
+    ```
+    Then add the desired commit message.
+Changes to `CRACMMdocs` can be commited after the HTML is built.

+5. Once the `main` branch of the repository is up to date with all the changes you would like to include on the website, you also need to make those changes appear on the `CRACMMdocs` branch.
+To replicate the changes made to `main` on `CRACMMdocs`, enter the commands:
+    ```
+    git switch CRACMMdocs
+    git merge main
+    ```

+If you still would like to update the CRACMM website's HTML and you already have a Python environment set up to run Sphinx, continue to the [next section](#process-to-build-html) to prepare your Python environment.
+Otherwise, click [here](#environment-setup) to learn how to set up the Python environment.

 ## Process to Build HTML
+The steps to produce HTML for the CRACMM GitHub Pages site are explained below.
+These instructions assume that you already have a personal fork of the CRACMM repository that is up to date with the lastest version of all files within the repository.
+If you do not, click [here](#repository-setup).

 When changes are made to the main branch of the CRACMM repository, new HTML will need to be generated in order to stay up to date with the latest version.
 This is true regardless of whether the changes are made to markdown files used for documentation, or any file that could be downloaded directly via link anywhere on the website.
 In other words, HTML should ALWAYS be rebuilt every time a change is made to a file within the repository, regardless of how small of a change it is.
 Of course, this is only true of when you would would like the changes to propgate to the website for the user to see.
-The steps to produce HTML for the CRACMM GitHub Pages site are explained here:

 1. Starting in your home directory (`~/`) on Atmos, activate your environment for running Sphinx on the CRACMM repository by using the command:
     ```